 The meltdown… The highlight of any parent’s day!

 The public meltdown is less cute.
 Most people will be understanding, at least if they have ever had kids that is.
-Your crisis management skills will be put to the test alongside your patience.
+Your crisis management skills will be put to the test alongside your resilience and patience!